tkp-archive/paperboy/README.md

 Visit http://0.0.0.0:8080 in a browser to view the application.

-The default authentication setup requires the registration of a username that can be used on subsequent launches.
+The default authentication backend requires the registration of a username that can be used on subsequent launches.